 Rather than allowing these myths about counselling to remain unchallenged, at The Spark, we are tackling them head-on.
 And here is the result: part 1 of our guide to debunking 10 common myths about counselling.

-Myths about counselling no. 1: A counsellor will tell me what to do
+Myth 1: A counsellor will tell me what to do

 A counsellor never tells a client what to do or pushes them towards a certain conclusion.
 The role of a counsellor is to help you pinpoint the experiences and thought processes that result in behaviours that cause you unhappiness or distress.